 • Salt and pepper to taste at beginning and when served are basic seasonings

-Of course you can add bacon bits.
-This makes a great leftover ham recipe with diced bits the day after the holidays.
-For a bit of a spicy kick, add 1/4 tsp red pepper flakes in with shallots step.
-This is how to cook ham hocks in slow cooker from the get go, slow cooked in the middle of beans
+Yes, this makes a great leftover ham recipe with diced bits the day after the holidays or this is how to cook ham hocks in slow cooker from the get go, slow cooked in the middle of beans

 A close-up of crockpot-cooked green beans topped with finely chopped garlic and herbs.
 The green beans are slightly glossy from the seasoning and arranged in a pile on a white plate.